 Soy isoflavone phytoestrogens aren’t identical to your body's estrogen, but some research (mostly in animals/rodents) suggests that eating soy in large amounts over time may confuse your body into thinking it has a sufficient estrogen supply.
 This signals your endocrine system to slow down estrogen production, subsequently slowing the production of luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 This can negatively impact ovulation and contribute to menstrual cycle irregularities.

 If you're cutting out added sugar (good for you!), you may be swapping in natural sweeteners like stevia.
-The research is weak, mixed, and limited to a handful of rodent studies, but stevia may have anti-fertility properties (at least in some rats or hamsters).
+The research is weak, mixed, and limited to a handful of rodent studies, but stevia may have anti-fertility properties8 (at least in some rats or hamsters).
 If you're not hormonally sensitive, typical amounts of stevia won't likely have an effect on your fertility or cycles.
 But if you have PCOS or another hormonal imbalance, it's best to err on the side of caution and simply choose a different sweetener, like honey or coconut nectar.

 4. Red meat

 Many of my clients with PCOS have been told to follow a meat-heavy Paleo diet, but in my experience, this isn't the best option.
-Higher red meat intake is correlated with lower levels of sex hormone-binding globulin (SHBG), a protein in the body that PCOS sufferers need to help reduce their abnormally high testosterone levels.
+Higher red meat intake is correlated with lower levels of sex hormone-binding globulin (SHBG)9, a protein in the body that PCOS sufferers need to help reduce their abnormally high testosterone levels.

 5. No carbs

 Another problem with Paleo is that it cuts out carbs altogether.
 Not only is this restrictive approach hard to sustain in the long term, it may not be the right fit for individuals with PCOS.
-A lower carbohydrate dietary pattern with healthy carbs (fruits, vegetables, legumes, and whole grains) in moderation has beneficial effects on PCOS according to a meta-analysis of randomized controlled trials in the International Journal of Endocrinology.
+A lower carbohydrate dietary pattern with healthy carbs (fruits, vegetables, legumes, and whole grains) in moderation has beneficial effects on PCOS10 according to a meta-analysis of randomized controlled trials in the International Journal of Endocrinology.